charmainewu/charmainewu.github.io/_tabs/about.md

 * 2020.07-2021.06 Reseach Intern in DiDi Chuxing

+## Selected Publication

+* **Wu, Jiaman**, Chenbei Lu, Chenye Wu, Yongli Qin, Qun Li, Nan Ma, and Jun Fang.
+"Mobility Data-driven Complete Dispatch Framework for the Ride-hailing Platform."
+In Adjunct Proceedings of the 2021 ACM International Joint Conference on Pervasive and Ubiquitous Computing and Proceedings of the 2021 ACM International Symposium on Wearable Computers, pp. 684-690.
+2021.
+* Lu, Chenbei, **Jiaman Wu**, Chenye Wu, Yongli Qin, Qun Li, and Nan Ma.
+"Efficiency or Fairness?
+Carpooling Design for Online Ride-hailing Platform in Transport Hubs at Midnight."
+In Proceedings of the 29th International Conference on Advances in Geographic Information Systems, pp. 244-255.
+2021.
+* **Wu, Jiaman**, Zhiqi Wang, Chenye Wu, Kui Wang, and Yang Yu.
+"A Data-driven Storage Control Framework for Dynamic Pricing."
+IEEE Transactions on Smart Grid 12, no. 1 (2020): 737-750.
+* **Wu, Jiaman**, and Chenye Wu.
+"On the Double Auction Mechanism Design for Electricity Market."
+In 2020 IEEE International Conference on Communications, Control, and Computing Technologies for Smart Grids (SmartGridComm), pp. 1-6.
+IEEE, 2020.
+* **Wu, Jiaman**, Zhiqi Wang, Yang Yu, and Chenye Wu.
+"Optimal Storage Control for Dynamic Pricing."
+In Proceedings of the Eleventh ACM International Conference on Future Energy Systems, pp. 395-397.
+2020.

 ## Selected Awards and Honors

 * 2021 **Outstanding Graduates Award** from IIIS, Tsinghua University